evanjoy/wordle/README.md

 for all the letters that aren't in the word you prefix with an `_` (underscore)

 ## RUNNING

 once the `input.txt` is saved run the program to get the next guess.

 `./wordle.py`

-for the first guess it is hard coded to `ADIEU` because all the vowels seems like a good idea.
+for the first guess it might take up to 20 seconds to go through the possibilities.

-## FUTURE PLANS
-* analsis on best first guess.
+after you've found a solution add it to the `history.txt`. it won't be included in computations or guesses after that.